douglaswaugh/douglaswaugh.github.io/_drafts/2017-03-08-jbrains-worlds-best-intro-to-tdd.md

 Conclusion
 ---

-Definitely recommend the course to TDD beginners and intermediates (can't speak for the more advanced).
+Definitely recommend the course to TDD beginners and intermediates (I can't speak for the more advanced!).

 I'm not sure if all the worts were added, but enough were to make it feel as though I was watching somebody discover a design, with a running commentary to understand the developer's thought process.
 Using talking about the problem to help concepts coelesce in our minds.

+Thinking that I knew best, I didn't follow along with the examples excatly at the beginning.
+I put test doubles in immediately because it looked like the right thing to do and without realising Jbrains' was going to go this way in the second half of the course.
+It would have been better if I had just followed along with his examples from the beginning so I could feel the pain and reinforce why it is a good idea to use test doubles in certain places.